epasveer/seer/src/resources/help/OldStructVisualizer.md

 ### Variable tree

-As mentioned, the variable tree shows the variable names, values, and types of the struct.
+As mentioned, the variable tree shows the variable names and values of the struct.

 A '+' icon is shown beside each level.
-This will expand or collapse the level in the same way as the big '+' or '-' in the top bar.
-When expanding, it follows the same recursive mode.
+This will expand or collapse the level.

 ### Modifying values.

-The Struct Visualizer allows variables in the tree to have their value changed.
-This is for simple datatypes only (int, floats, etc.).
+This implementation has no feature to modify values.

-For a variable in the tree, double click the 'Value' column for the variable.
-It will then allow you to enter a new value (after you change it and hit return).
+### Invoking other Visualizers.

-An error box is shown if the variable can't be changed.
+Using the RMB on a variable will bring up a menu to launch another Visualizer for that variable.